hmishra2250/hmishra2250.github.io/about.md

 </p>
 I have also got my hands dirty with some cool stuffs such building ChatBot using Microsoft Bot Framework and also building a web app for the bot my Internship @ Microsoft. <br>
 <p>
 I have also some contests in ML to show on my <a href="https://www.kaggle.com/hmishra2250">Kaggle</a> Home Page.
+Although I am unrated there now, but very soon i will be moving up :)
 </p>

 ### More Information